 If you have Velux windows (opens in new tab), you'll find a code inside the frame – you can use this code to buy perfect-fit blinds that can come as plain, patterned and even blackout.

 Read our guide to buying blinds for loft and roof windows for more info.

 Roller blinds are undoubtedly your best choice if your budget has run out – there's a vast array of colors and patterns to choose from and, of course, many of them come in blackout options, although light will still seep into the room around the edges, however, this can be remedied in future if you add curtains to the mix.
 Again, watch the cord safety issue.

 A hot trend for interiors?
 The exotics: whether big, bold leaves, jungle themes or chinoiserie, so go for these prints if you want the latest look for your child's bedroom window treatment.

 If you love the look of an undressed window but, for all the obvious reasons, need a more practical window treatment for your child's bedroom, this is a good solution: gauzy curtains matched with a white blackout blind.

-10. Hang curtains for a smart focal feature
+17. Hang curtains for a smart focal feature

-11. Fit window film for added privacy
+18. Renting?
+Fit window film for added privacy

 No one wants their child's bedroom overlooked, but adding a layer of window film to the window panes is a quick, affordable way to give it privacy.

 You can buy ready-made window film panels if you're on a budget, but made-to-measure ones, if a little more expensive, will give you a choice of designs and a better finish, particularly if the window is large and joins are inevitable with the ready-made designs.